hzeller/rpi-rgb-led-matrix/README.md

 ### Getting it to work

-Tha Adafruit HAT uses a modified pinout, so they forked this library and modified the pinout there.
+The Adafruit HAT uses a modified pinout, so they forked this library and modified the pinout there.
 However, that fork is _ancient_, so I stronlgy suggest to use this original library instead.